EVERYTHING YOU NEED TO KNOW IN ORDER TO MAKE YOUR ELOPEMENT IN ICELAND TRULY UNFORGETTABLE

 Socializing with the Icelandic horses is something that you absolutely have to do when visiting Iceland.
 You will see them everywhere, grazing in the fields in any kind of weather.
 A lot of farms offer horseback riding tours or just some quality time with these marvelous creatures.
 In case you didn’t know, the Icelandic horse is a tad smaller than your regular horse, but bigger than a pony – just the perfect size if you ask me!
 They are friendly and curious by nature, and you don’t have to be a trained equestrian to enjoy their company or ride them.

-In more remote corners of the island, you can just ask the farmer nicely, and they will happily allow you to hang out with the horses, free of charge.
+In more remote corners of the island, you can just ask the farmer nicely, and they will happily allow you to hang out with the horses for free.
 In the crowded touristic areas they usually charge a fee.

 • Visiting a farm in a remote area: free of charge